tstanford/bookmark-homepage/project/feature.md

 - hamburger menu on mobile device

+- in admin view: show the time of the users last activity

 - in admin view: when adding a user with a duplicate username, show an error rather than silently shallowing the 500 response.

 - in admin view: change any password